M1-CHPS/glhpc/docs/lab5.md

 - 2) Kepler result
     - Include both a lightcurve plot and a phase-folding plot for Kepler 8.
     - The BLS algorithm scans through a range of Orbital Periods, and computes a *Power* score for each candidates.
 The higher the power, the better the candidate.
 The function `bls.bls_periodogram(...)` returns a 2D array containing all the scores, which allows us to build a **Periodogram**.
 Pairs are stored as (Power, Period).
     Plot a periodogram for Kepler 8, 17, 45 and 785. **You are required to use subplots** so that all periodograms are on the same figure.
 Feel free to lookup "BLS Periodogram" online to get an idea of the target results.
-Check that the periodograms match the known exoplanets for all these stars.
+Verify that the periodograms match the known exoplanets for all these stars.
 - 3) Profiling results
     - **If your machine supports RAPL measurement**: Give the approximate energy consumption of the BLS algorithm on the Kepler 8 dataset.
     - **If your machine does not support RAPL measurement**:
-        - State it explicity in your report.
+        - State this explicity in your report.
-        - Try on another machine if able
+        - Try on another machine if possible
         - ...
 OR replace this experiment by a weak scaling plot if you can't get RAPL to work.
     - Give the perf results for `instructions,cycles,cache-references,cache-misses`
     - Generate stability plots using `./scripts/stability.py` and include them in the report.